pallet/ritz/README.md

 ## Install

 The install has two parts.
-The first is to install the slime components into emacs, the second is to enable [Leiningen](http://github.com/technomancy/leiningen) to use ritz.
+The first is to install the slime components into emacs (if you are not using jack-in), and the second is to enable [Leiningen](http://github.com/technomancy/leiningen) to use ritz.

 ### SLIME